Dakose/hangman_game_pythone/README.md

-#That is Hangman game on pythone
+#That is Hangman game on python
 #You have 3 files.
 Game, hangman arts and hangman words

-#I make this game from Pythone course :"100 Days of Code"
+#I make this game from Python course :"100 Days of Code"